Use these tactics to understand your spending habits and stay on track with your long term goals!

 Only buy what you need

 Having a fridge full of food can feel excellent, but only if you are going to eat all of it.
-Throwing food out is not only bad for your budget, but it's also bad for the environment.
+It can be bad for your budget and the environment if you're throwing food away.

 Use your list, the one you prepared before going shopping, to know what you need to buy.
 There is no point in buying a kilo of carrots if you only need one for your salad - even if they're on special.